Flavor symmetry breaking in spin-orbit coupled bilayer graphene

 \emph{In-plane magnetic field}.--- Applying a small in-plane magnetic field has been shown to stabilize superconductivity \cite{Young2022}.
 Here we consider its effect on flavor symmetry breaking.
 Because of the small interlayer spacing in bilayer graphene, a low in-plane magnetic field has negligible orbital effect \cite{FalkoInplane, inplanefield} (also see Supplemental Material \cite{SM} for details).
 What remains dominant is the Zeeman effect with magnitude $\sim 10^{-1}$ meV for $B\sim1T$.
 The Zeeman Hamiltonian is

 where $E_Z$ is the Zeeman splitting.
 Analogous to the effect of the Ising SOC, $H_Z$ breaks the spin degeneracy of the ground state.
 It selects a set of ground states with different spin configurations compared to those in Table~\ref{tab:flavor}.
 However, the total energies for the flavor breaking quantum phases change in the same manner as shown in Fig.~\ref{fig:ising}(c) (see Supplemental Material \cite{SM} for detailed discussion).
 Therefore we expect the phase diagram in the presence of such in-plane magnetic field will look qualitatively the same as in Fig.~\ref{fig:ising} (a) and (b).
+Note that the preferred spin axis under the Ising SOC and the in-plane field are orthogonal to each other.

 \emph{Discussion}.--- Superconductivity in BLG so far relies on either the proximity induced SOC or an applied small in-plane magnetic field.
 Our mean-field calculations find that both of these effects suppress the IVC phase relative to its neighboring flavor polarized phases, which points to possible competition between the IVC order and the superconducting order.
 We believe that this suppression of the competing IVC phase is what leads to superconductivity in BLG.
 Moreover, experimental observations of flavor symmetry breaking phases vary from device to device depending sensitively on the parameter details as shown in the current work.
 Our predicted phase diagrams should be tested in future experiments.